AR2202/Colourful/README.md

 a or b = b Red a

-So the expression  `True and False` would be represented as `Orange Orange Red`, which by the evaluation rules corresponds to Orange, i.e. false.
+So the expression  `True and False` would be represented as `Orange Orange Red`, which, by the evaluation rules, corresponds to Orange, i.e. False.

 But you could instead write: